App47/appcelerator-modules/README.md

 # App47 Agent Appcelerator Modules

 This repository contains two code bases: one for the Android Agent and another for the iOS Agent.
 You can find the zip files containing the built and supported versions of these platform modules in the [App47 Resource center](https://cirrus.app47.com) located in your account's dashboard.

+## Android support
+If you are building to the Android platform, please make sure that you include the Android Support jar from the Android distribution with your app.
+This is normally included with our agent, but not included here to prevent double binding in the class loader within Titanium.

 ## How to use the App47 Agent